 Set in its own grounds in a charming property dating from the thirteenth century, the Institute arranges courses of instruction leading to qualifications in genealogy and other subjects auxiliary to history.
 There is a graded scheme of qualifications leading to the Licentiateship of the Institute of Heraldic and Genealogical Studies (LHG).

-The Institute has published its quarterly journal Family History since 1962 and publishes an e-mail Newsletter on a monthly basis.
+The Institute has published its journal Family History since 1962 and publishes an e-mail Newsletter on a monthly basis.

 The Institute is famed for its Library, especially the Heraldic collection, and for its publications including the celebrated Phillimore Atlas and Index of Parish Registers.